talha-akram/noctis.nvim/README.md

 # Noctis.nvim

+Neovim port of Noctis themes, with support for treesitter.

 From the official [README.md](https://github.com/liviuschera/noctis/blob/master/README.md):

 Noctis is a collection of light & dark themes with a well balanced blend of warm and cold **medium contrast** colors.